Skip to main content

 3. not be unfair.

-An ad is deceptive if it contains a statement, or omits information, that is likely to mislead reasonable consumers, and is "material" (important) to the consumer's purchasing decision.
+An ad is deceptive if it contains a statement, or omits information, that is likely to mislead reasonable consumers and is "material" (important) to the consumer's purchasing decision.
+Sometimes that deception can come through an endorsement by a celebrity or other person a consumer listens to.
+This is why all marketing campaigns need to be properly reviewed and prepared.

-Key in FTC analysis of deceptiveness is whether the advertiser has evidence to back any express, as well as implied claims within the advertisement.
-Some ads draw particular attention from the FTC, namely those that make claims regarding health or safety, and those making claims a consumer would have trouble proving themselves.
+Key in FTC analysis of deceptiveness is whether the advertiser has evidence to back any express or implied claims within the advertisement.
+Some ads draw particular attention from the FTC, namely those that make claims regarding health or safety, and those making claims a potential customer would have trouble proving themselves.

 For more information about how the FTC analyzes advertising claims, and about advertising issues in particular industries, see the full FTC Advertising FAQ.